apache/spark/CI.rst

 -----------

 The CodeQL security scan uses GitHub security scan framework to scan our code for security violations.
-It is run for javascript and python code.
+It is run for JavaScript and python code.

 Selective CI Checks